 If you’re of a certain age, you may remember “Cannabis for Glaucoma!” as part of the punchline of many late night show jokes, including Conan O’Brien and Jay Leno monologues.
 But the truth is that cannabis may address some of the conditions that cause glaucoma.

-As such, Maryland, Minnesota, and New Mexico all include glaucoma as a qualifying condition for obtaining a medical cannabis card.
+Maryland, and Minnesota, both include glaucoma as a qualifying condition for obtaining a medical cannabis card.
 If you’re interested in trying medical cannabis to help manage this serious ocular disease, here are 7 facts to know about glaucoma.

 Cannabis and Glaucoma: Awareness of an Irreversible Eye Condition